-See how to make tea lattes at home and get tips, tricks, and delicious tea latte ideas from chai to chamomile.
+See how to make delicious tea lattes at home.
+Get the basic tea latte formula plus tips, tricks, and tea latte recipes from chai to chamomile.

 What is a Tea Latte?

 - A tea latte is a drink made with tea and steamed or frothed milk.

 - Any kind of tea can be used to make a tea latte.

 - It can be made hot or iced.